ElGeroIngles/animeflv-viewer/README.md

 ```
 ./src/"AnimeFLV Viewer.exe"
 ```
-Then, just search for the anime and its episode as shown:
+Then, just search for the anime and its episode as shown (image created using [carbon](https://carbon.now.sh/)):

 ![img](https://i.imgur.com/65k2uzH.png)